FRINXio/frinxio.github.io/frinx-machine/use-cases/FRINX Machine Demo Manual/readme.md

 ![FRINX Machine dashboard](canvas.png)

 3) Click **“+”** on the **http** and **labmda** under **System tasks** and **Post_to_Slack** under **Workflows**.
-All tasks and subworkflows are added on same place in the canvas so you need to move them to see them.
-For connecting all parts of the workflow hover over OUT/IN where + sign will appear.
-Connect all parts in this
+All tasks and subworkflows should be arranged and connected in the order you chose them.
+If the tasks are not in the right order (START - http - lamda - Post_to_Slack) it is possible to rearrange them.
+Simply click on the "x" on the connection to remove it and hover over "OUT/IN" where a "+" sign will appear.
-way: START - http - lamda - Post_to_Slack - END.
+Connect all parts this way: START - http - lambda - Post_to_Slack - END.
 As you can see each task and workflow has its own set of characters after its name - these are reference aliases and work as unique identifier.